Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## Webpack module: bundle of CJS, AMD, ES modules

 Webpack is a bundler for modules.
 It uses transpile combined CommonJS module, AMD module, and ES module into a harmony module pattern, and bundle all code into one single file.
-For example, the following 3 files defines 3 modules in 3 different syntax:
+For example, the following 3 files define 3 modules in 3 different syntaxes:

 ```js
 // Define AMD module: amdDependencyModule1.js